 The food.
 The friends.
 The sun.
 The setting.
 The adventure.
 The vastness.
 As if by magic, all the world feels aligned at a picnic.
 The outdoors.
 Ourselves.
 To conjure more of these moments, we—the folks who brought you Persephone—created Picnic, a new outpost in West Jackson.

 A packed day shouldn’t preclude a tasty breakfast.
-Picnic stocks locals’ favorite pastries handmade by our Persephone Bakery (think croissants and kouign amanns), as well as our versions of American classics like pop tarts and whoopee pies.
+Picnic stocks locals’ favorite pastries handmade by our Persephone Bakery (think croissants and kouign amanns).
 Tapping Teton appetites, we make to-go breakfast burritos.
 For those with more time, we invite them to sit and enjoy an egg sandwich or one of our toasts, piled high with fresh ingredients.
 Come high noon, we cater to confabs with fresh salads and veggie and meat sandwiches served on our housemade bread.

 And of course, we do coffee, in every form imaginable.
 As kindred addicts, we take our caffeine seriously.
 We offer a custom organic blend from Jackson’s own Snake River Roasters (on drip and for sale).
 We do pour overs, and we host a rotating roster of guest roasters—the best of the U.S. from the likes of Intelligentsia, Bow Truss and Four Barrel.
 We brew organic teas from Bellocq.
 And for summer, we blend frozen coffee drinks.

 Less hectic than its downtown sibling, our everyday Picnic offers the best of Persephone—tasty treats, fresh fare, stylish ambiance and outdoor seating—with fewer lines and easier grab-and-go options.
 Less than a year old, Picnic has already won over Jackson locals, who voted it best new restaurant, best lunch spot and best baked goods.